kariukikimani/PHC_FEB2022_Version_Three/README.md

 - Dynamic Site selection and reactive graphs
 - Graphs can be configured in an external xml file
 - KPI charts can be configured in an external xml file
+- Static html report can be downloaded with full interactivity for offline use

 __SCREENSHOT__